 The canalith repositioning procedure can move the otoconia to a part of your ear where they won't cause dizziness.
-Performed in your doctor's office and at home, the canalith repositioning procedure consists of several simple head maneuvers.
-The procedure is quite effective, relieving vertigo in 80 percent or more of individuals after one or two treatments.
+Performed in your doctor's office, the canalith repositioning procedure consists of several simple head maneuvers.
+The procedure is quite effective, relieving vertigo in approximately 80 percent of individuals after one or two treatments.
 However, the problem may recur.

-With appropriate instruction, the canalith repositioning procedure can be done at home.
-For the first attempt, however, these maneuvers should always be performed under the supervision of a medical professional due to certain risks involved, such as:
+The canalith repositioning procedure should always be performed under the supervision of a medical professional due to certain risks involved, such as: